quantum-sec/terraform-azurerm-sentinel-rules/README.md

 # package-azure-sentinel

-This repository contains modules for deploying and managing Azure sentinel scheduled alert rules which are used to detect cyber threats.
+This repository contains modules for deploying and managing Azure sentinel supporting features which are used to detect cyber threats like analytical rules, playbooks, jupyter notebooks etc.

 ## Using a Terraform Module